egemenkopuz/nvim/PLUGINS.md

 # PLUGINS

-## AI

-- [CopilotChat.nvim](https://github.com/CopilotC-Nvim/CopilotChat.nvim) - A chat interface for GitHub Copilot that allows you to directly ask and receive answers to coding-related questions.

 ## Split and Window

 - [Navigator.nvim](https://github.com/numToStr/Navigator.nvim) - Smoothly navigate between Neovim splits and Tmux panes.

+## AI

+- [avante.nvim](https://github.com/yetone/avante.nvim) - Chat with your code as if you are in Cursor AI IDE.

 ## Bars and Lines